priyanshjain23/Netflix_Analysis-and-Recommedation_project/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
+This project involves a comprehensive exploration of Netflix’s movies and TV shows data using SQL and Python.
+The goal is to extract actionable insights by analyzing content distribution, patterns, and trends while addressing various business questions.
+Additionally, the project incorporates the development of a recommendation system to provide personalized content suggestions, leveraging advanced data analytics and natural language processing techniques.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## Objectives